DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 #### Late Game Quests

+* **Darkend** - Can be started any time in *Voyager's End* north of Ysgramor's Tomb.
+While generic enemies can be not as tough, the bosses will kick your ass.
+At least level 15 is recommended from the author, I recommend at least level 35 even with the patches, which nerf the bosses.
+Without a follower.
 * **Undeath** - Automatically without anything happening after reaching level 30 (I know, not immersive, unfortunately the patch for making it start in a better way was removed from Nexus, going to deal with that later,